AndreWohnsland/AndreWohnsland/README.md

 <br />

+### Currently working on my first own React WebApp

+I will make public as soon i am satisfied with it :)

 ### Check out this cool Cocktailmaker I build

 [Have a look into the code](https://github.com/AndreWohnsland/Cocktailmaker_AW) or just get [some visual impression](https://imgur.com/a/Z4tfISx) of the machine.